ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ![deploying to Netlify](/images/quick-guide/netlify/create-netlify-account.png)

+The next step is to let the web app server know how to handle urls.
+For Netlify, you can create a file in your `ember-quickstart` folder called `_redirects`.
+Add `/* /index.html 200` to the first line and save the file.
+This will let the server know to redirect all pages to `index.html` file.
+Once redirected, Ember.js app itself will generate the matching html for urls such as `/scientists`.

-This section will walk you through two ways to deploy your ember application to production using the Netlify platform:
+Now you are ready to deploy your app to production on Netlify platform.
+There are two ways to do this:

 1. Deploying to Netlify using drag and drop
 2. Deploying to Netlify using Git (specifically GitHub)

 **Deploying to Netlify using drag and drop**

-This assumes you have already created the `dist/` directory by running this command
+You may need to re-create your `dist/` directory to include changes made to `_redirects` file by running this command

 ```bash
 ember build --environment=production